 Designated 1994 Boundary Revised: 16th July 2007 ©Crown Copyright.
 All rights reserved.
-Harborough District Council 100023843 2004 Policy DBE1: PROTECTION OF THE BUILT ENVIRONMENT: CONSERVATION AREAS AND LISTED BUILDINGS - Proposals within a Conservation Area as defined in figures 2 and 3 above or affecting the setting of these Conservation Areas or a Listed Building will be expected to preserve and enhance them, in accordance with local and national planning policies.
+Harborough District Council 100023843 2004 b) Locally Listed Buildings

+Policy DBE1: PROTECTION OF THE BUILT ENVIRONMENT: CONSERVATION AREAS AND LISTED BUILDINGS - Proposals within a Conservation Area as defined in figures 4 and 5 above, or affecting the setting of these Conservation Areas or a Listed Building will be expected to preserve and enhance them, in accordance with local and national planning policies.